ajinkyasjadhav/SQL-Projects/README.md

 # Car Rental Database Management System Project
-A complete Car Rental database solution is developed for a Car Renting Organisation (From booking a car to maintaining an employee directory & their payroll ).
+A complete Car Rental database solution is developed for a Car Rental Organisation (From booking a car to maintaining an employee directory & their payroll ).
 Stored Procedures for calculating 'Late Fees' and 'Discounts' are also developed.
 Functions such as 'Senior Citizen discount' & 'Availability of Car' are developed too.